UnitedHealth Group: The Lewin Group

+However, the Lewin Group has acknowledged that clients sometimes choose to keep the results of studies they have commissioned private.
+Indeed, Lewin Group Vice President John Sheils told The Washington Post that "sometimes studies come out that don't show exactly what the client wants to see.
+And in those instances, they have [the] option to bury the study."

 Criticism and controversies

-Lobbying

-In 2009, according to OpenSecrets, people affiliated with UnitedHealth Group gave a record of $5.52 million to political candidates and groups.
-The Affordable Care Act was being discussed in Congress at the time.
-The Affordable Care Act was subsequently passed in the first quarter of 2010.
-UnitedHealth Group subsequently spent $2.75 million to $4.86 million from 2011 to 2021 and the company went on to pull in $78,692 million in revenue in the fourth quarter of 2021 alone.

-The UnitedHealth Group hired seven different lobbying firms to work on its behalf in 2010.
-In addition, its corporate political action committee or PAC, called United for Health, spent an additional $1 million on lobbying activities in 2010.

-QSSI, a subsidiary of UnitedHealth Group, is one of the 55 contractors hired by United States Department of Health and Human Services to work on the HealthCare.gov web site.

-Legal issues
+SEC investigation

 In 2006, the U.S. Securities and Exchange Commission (SEC) began investigating the conduct of UnitedHealth Group's management and directors, for backdating of stock options.
-Investigations were also begun by the Internal Revenue Service and prosecutors in the U.S. attorney's office for the Southern District of New York, who subpoenaed documents from the company.
-The investigations came to light after a series of probing stories in the Wall Street Journal in May 2006, discussing apparent backdating of hundreds of millions of dollars' worth of stock options by UHC management.
+Investigations were also started by the Internal Revenue Service and prosecutors in the U.S. attorney's office for the Southern District of New York, who subpoenaed documents from the company.
+The investigations came to light after a series of probing stories in the Wall Street Journal in May 2006, discussing the apparent backdating of hundreds of millions of dollars' worth of stock options by UHC management.
 The backdating apparently occurred with the knowledge and approval of the directors, according to the Journal.
 Major shareholders have filed lawsuits accusing former New Jersey governor Thomas Kean and UHC's other directors of failing in their fiduciary duty.
 On October 15, 2006, CEO William W. McGuire was forced to resign, and relinquish hundreds of millions of dollars in stock options.
-On December 6, 2007, the SEC announced a settlement under which McGuire will repay $468 million, as a partial settlement of the backdating prosecution.